Poor ol’ Jimmy sits alone in the moonlight

 A three-in-the-morning rumination on misery, In The Wee Small Hours of the Morning, captured Sinatra’s emotional nose-dive after he and second wife Ava Gardner’s marriage began to crumble.
 Despite its prevailing gloom, the disc’s influence became so widespread that it is now credited with setting the standard for all concept albums thereafter.

-Nearly two decades after his death, widespread appreciation for Sinatra as an artistic immortal these days has reached universal affirmation.
-As historians have begun to list Frank Sinatra’s assorted “firsts,” his place on America’s musical Mount Rushmore is rock-solid.
+More than two decades after his death, the widespread appreciation for Sinatra as an artistic immortal has reached universal affirmation.
+When historians list Frank Sinatra’s assorted “firsts,” his place on America’s musical Mount Rushmore is now rock-solid.
 After all, he was the first pop superstar of the modern era.
 He possessed the most recognizable singing voice in the world.
 He was the most significant male vocalist to bridge jazz to the wider pool of mainstream music.
-His immaculate “phrasing” set the standard for musicians of all stripes.
+His incomparable “phrasing” set the standard for musicians of all stripes.
 He publicized such future leviathans as Billie Holiday; Count Basie; Buddy Rich, and Nina Simone when they were struggling to be heard.
 Because of his association with the fledgling Capitol Records, Sinatra, along with Nat Cole, moved the epicenter of the American recording industry from New York to Southern California.
 He was the founding father of Reprise Records, a company “created by artists for artists,” something the Beatles tried to replicate years later with Apple Records.
 Finally, it was Frank Sinatra who was the originator of what would become known as “the concept album.”